laravel/docs/billing.md

     $subscriptionItem = $user->subscription('default')->items->first();

-    // Retrieve the Stripe plan and quantity for a specific item...
+    // Retrieve the Stripe price and quantity for a specific item...
-    $stripePlan = $subscriptionItem->stripe_plan;
+    $stripePrice = $subscriptionItem->stripe_price;
     $quantity = $subscriptionItem->quantity;

-You can also retrieve a specific plan using the `findItemOrFail` method:
+You can also retrieve a specific price using the `findItemOrFail` method:

     $user = User::find(1);

-    $subscriptionItem = $user->subscription('default')->findItemOrFail('chat-plan');
+    $subscriptionItem = $user->subscription('default')->findItemOrFail('price_chat');

 <a name="metered-billing"></a>
 ### Metered Billing

 [Metered billing](https://stripe.com/docs/billing/subscriptions/metered-billing) allows you to charge customers based on their product usage during a billing cycle.
 For example, you may charge customers based on the number of text messages or emails they send per month.

 To start using metered billing, you will first need to create a new product in your Stripe dashboard with a metered price.
-Then, use the `meteredPlan` to add the metered price ID to a customer subscription:
+Then, use the `meteredPrice` to add the metered price ID to a customer subscription:

     use Illuminate\Http\Request;

     Route::post('/user/subscribe', function (Request $request) {
-        $request->user()->newSubscription('default', [])
+        $request->user()->newSubscription('default')
-            ->meteredPlan('price_metered')
+            ->meteredPrice('price_metered')
             ->create($request->paymentMethodId);

         // ...